Eurasian goshawk: Hunting behaviour

 Goshawks are particularly agile hunters of the woodlands.

-As typical of the genus Astur (as well as unrelated forest-dwelling raptors of various lineages), the northern goshawk has relatively short wings and a long tail which make it ideally adapted to engaging in brief but agile and twisting hunting flights through dense vegetation of wooded environments.
-This species is a powerful hunter, taking birds and mammals in a variety of woodland habitats, often utilizing a combination of speed and obstructing cover to ambush their victims.
+As typical of the genus Astur (as well as Accipiter, Tachyspiza and other distantly related forest-dwelling raptors of various lineages), the Eurasian goshawk has relatively short wings and a long tail which make it ideally adapted to engaging in brief but agile and twisting hunting flights through dense vegetation of wooded environments.
+This species is a powerful hunter, taking birds and mammals in a variety of woodland habitats, often using a combination of speed and obstructing cover to ambush their victims.
 Goshawks often forage in adjoining habitat types, such as the edge of a forest and meadow.
 Hunting habitat can be variable, as in a comparison of habitats used in England found that only 8% of landscapes used were woodlands whereas in Sweden 73-76% of the habitat used was woodland, albeit normally within 200 m of an opening.
 One study from central Sweden found that locally goshawks typically hunt within the largest patches of mature forests, selecting second growth forest less than half as often as its prevalence in the local environment.
-The northern goshawk is typically considered a perch-hunter.
+The Eurasian goshawk is typically considered a perch-hunter.
 Hunting efforts are punctuated by a series of quick flights low to the ground, interspersed with brief periods of scanning for unsuspecting prey from elevated perches (short duration sit-and-wait predatory movements).
 These flights are meant to be inconspicuous, averaging about 83 seconds in males and 94 seconds in females, and prey pursuits may be abandoned if the victims become aware of the goshawk too quickly.
-More sporadically, northern goshawks may watch for prey from a high soar or gliding flight above the canopy.
+More sporadically, Eurasian goshawks may watch for prey from a high soar or gliding flight above the canopy.
 One study in Germany found an exceptional 80% of hunting efforts to be done from a high soar but the author admitted that he was probably biased by the conspicuousness of this method.
 In comparison, a study from Great Britain found that 95% of hunting efforts were from perches.
-A strong bias for pigeons as prey and a largely urbanized environment in Germany explains the local prevalence of hunting from a soaring flight, as the urban environment provides ample thermals and obstructing tall buildings which are ideal for hunting pigeons on the wing.
+A strong bias for pigeons as prey and a largely urbanised environment in Germany explains the local prevalence of hunting from a soaring flight, as the urban environment provides ample thermals and obstructing tall buildings which are ideal for hunting pigeons on the wing.